pcash007/nlp_dme_extractor/README.md

 High-level flow:
 1) Input text → 2) Python extractor → 3) Extracted payload → 4) C# agent posts to Notification API

+## Demo scripts
+- note: first run can be slow as the model is getting built
+- macOS/Linux:
+	- `bash demo/run_demo.sh`
+- Windows (PowerShell):
+	- `./demo/run_demo.ps1` (Powershell script is not tested, in case of errors switch to [Quick Start](quick_start) to test manually.
+	- These scripts set up the Python venv, start the extractor service, and run the C# agent with `--file drnote.txt`.

 ## Quick start